devchat-ai/devchat-vscode/README.md

 ### Prompt Extension

-DevChat uses a directory to organize predefined prompt templates.
-You can add your own or customize them simply using an editor.
-Let's explore the directory and see how it works.
+DevChat utilizes a directory to manage predefined prompt templates.
+You can easily add your own or modify existing ones using a text editor.
+Let's delve into the directory structure and its functionality.

 #### Location

-By default, the directory is named `workflows` and located in the `.chat` folder under your project root.
-If you open a project on VS Code, you can run `ls .chat/workflows` in a terminal to check what is in there.
+By default, the directory is named `workflows` and located in the `.chat` folder at the root of your project.
+If you're working on a project in VS Code, you can run `ls .chat/workflows` in a terminal to see what's inside.

-#### Path
+#### Paths

-The directory contains three subdirectories, `sys`, `org`, and `usr`.
-The `sys` (system) directory is a clone of https://github.com/devchat-ai/workflows, containing the default templates.
+The `workflows` directory contains three subdirectories, `sys`, `org`, and `usr`.
+The `sys` (system) directory is a clone of https://github.com/devchat-ai/workflows, which contains the default templates.
 You can overwrite those system prompts.
-Take the following structure for example.
-If you create `commit_message` in `usr` and define your own `prompt.txt`, DevChat will use your version, instead of the default one in `sys`.
+For instance, if you create `commit_message` in the `usr` directory and define your own `prompt.txt`, DevChat will use your version instead of the default one in `sys`.

 ```
 workflows